Lauren Alaina: 2018-present: Getting Good, Getting Over Him EPs and Sitting Pretty on Top of the World

-Alaina released the single, "Ladies in the '90s," on October 5, 2018.
+Alaina released the single, "Ladies in the '90s", on October 5, 2018.
 The song was released to country radio on October 15.
-The single reached No. 40 on the Billboard Country Airplay.
+The single reached number 40 on the Billboard Country Airplay.

 Alaina was nominated for New Artist of the Year at the 51st Annual Country Music Association Awards in 2017 and 52nd Annual Country Music Association Awards in 2018.

 Throughout 2018 and 2019, Alaina toured with artists such as Alan Jackson, Cole Swindell, Jason Aldean, and Blake Shelton.
 She headlined numerous major music festivals such as Stagecoach Festival.

-Alaina released the single, "Getting Good," on September 27, 2019.
+Alaina released the single, "Getting Good", on September 27, 2019.
 The song was released to country radio on October 7.
 "The Other Side" was released as a promotional single on October 22 and was danced to in a Dancing with the Stars episode in memory of her stepfather.
 On March 6, 2020, she released the Getting Good EP including those two tracks and Ladies in the '90s.
 On September 4, 2020, she released the EP Getting Over Him.
-Alaina's first single from the EP, "Getting Over Him," featuring Jon Pardi was released on February 23, 2021.
+Alaina's first single from the EP, "Getting Over Him", featuring Jon Pardi was released on February 23, 2021.
 Alaina released her third studio album, Sitting Pretty on Top of the World, on September 3, 2021.

 In March 2021, Alaina revealed that she had tested positive for COVID-19.
 On December 18, 2021, Alaina was asked to become an official member of The Grand Ole Opry.

 On July 25, 2022, Alaina signed with Big Loud Records.

 Other ventures

 In September and October 2016, Alaina filmed her very first movie The Road Less Traveled, which took place in Knoxville, Tennessee.
 The film was released on June 6, 2017.
 It then premiered on CMT on November 10, 2017.

 In August 2019, Alaina was announced as one of the celebrities to compete on season 28 of Dancing with the Stars.
 She made it to the finals and finished in fourth place.

-In 2020, Alaina was named a brand ambassador for Flight by Yuengling, a premium light beer.